redarrowlabs/ral-u/autofac/autofac110/README.md

 	return context.Response.WriteAsync(HelloWorld.SayHello());
 }
 ```
 We know this won't work from past experience.
 We haven't set up any Autofac registrations and we haven't told OWIN anything about this new service.
 Let's run the application anyway to see what kind of error we get.
 Did you try it?
 OWIN throws an exception, of course.
-It can't find a `HelloWorldMiddleware` constructor that matches what it's looking for.
+It can't find a `HelloWorldMiddleware` constructor that matches the signature it's looking for.
 Lucky for us, Autofac has us covered.
-You'll need to install the [Autofac.WebApi2.Owin](https://www.nuget.org/packages/Autofac.WebApi2.Owin/) integration NuGet package since this is a WebApi project.
+You'll need to install the [Autofac.WebApi2.Owin](https://www.nuget.org/packages/Autofac.WebApi2.Owin/) integration NuGet package since this is a Web API project.
 For MVC, you'd need [Autofac.Mvc5.Owin](https://www.nuget.org/packages/Autofac.Mvc5.Owin/).

 Now, we can add our container and run the application again.
 ```csharp